 Removing tree roots is a simple enough process, but it requires specialized equipment:

-• First: We snake out your sewer line with our camera attachment to verify that it’s a root causing your issues, like in this video here.
+1. We snake out your sewer line with our camera attachment to verify that it’s a root that is causing your issues.
 This also lets us see the severity of the blockage.

 How far away should I plant a tree from my sewer line?

-It depends on the tree, but a good rule of thumb is at least 10 feet away from the sewer line.
-You should ask before purchasing a tree what the estimated root extension will be to have peace of mind.
+It depends on the tree, but a good rule of thumb is at least 10 feet (or just over 3 meters) away from the sewer line.
+For your peace of mind, it’s a good idea to ask before purchasing a tree what the estimated root extension will be.
 Some trees will require 20 feet or more, particularly ones that require lots of water and have large root spread.

 How can I protect my sewer line from root intrusion?

-Short of removing the tree from your property, there’s not much you can do to 100% prevent this from happening if your tree is too close.
-The best option is preventative maintenance.
+Short of removing the tree from your property, there’s not much you can do to 100% prevent this from happening if your tree is growing in close proximity to your pipes.
+The best option really is preventative maintenance.

 Every 12 – 18 months, your main line should be inspected to identify and remove any roots that will eventually block you up.
 This is a far cheaper option than the emergency service you will require once your entire home can no longer flush the toilets!
 Annual inspections are a good idea anyway to identify any issues you may have, but especially so if you have trees in your yard.

 If you want some great plumbers to check your sewer line for preventative root control then get in touch with us today and save yourself some time, money, and a potentially huge headache!